Senior Researcher Tencent Quantum Lab

 Background and research interests

 While my thesis focused on non-locality, quantum games and quantum communication, I am interested in all areas of quantum and classical computation.
+At the moment I am particularly interested in quantum algorithms with applications to quantum chemistry.

 |Closed sets of non-local correlations||Nicolas Brunner, Noah Linden, Sandu Popsecu, Paul Skrzypczyk and Tamas Vertesi||Phys.
 Rev. A 80, 062107 (2009) arXiv:0908.1496|